 - Keep the plant in a warm south-facing window with indirect sunlight, as the south-facing window receives more light.

 - Apply 2 to 3 inches of mulch around the plant, keeping it at least 2 inches away from the stem.

-Furthermore, they can be grown from seeds, which is a bit complicated but undeniably worthwhile.
+Growing Bird of Paradise is a bit complicated, but undeniably worthwhile.
 So keep in mind the requirements for successful propagation.

-The pre-germination process is vital for Bird of Paradise, and I hope you will get it right and get rewarded with a brand new seedling.
+The pre-germination process is vital for Bird of Paradise, and I hope you will get it right and get rewarded with brand-new seedlings.